Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 ### 1.2: Setting It Up
 1. **Fork this repository.**
    - Unless you are contributing to other branches, you only need to include the main branch.
-   - Be careful when contributing to other branches, as most of the time, the contributions should go to the `main` branch instead!
-Ask a maintainer if in doubt.**
+   - Be careful when contributing to other branches, as most of the time, the contributions should go to the `main` branch instead! **Ask a maintainer if in doubt.**
 2. **Make a new branch, off the copied branch.**
+   - Name it something descriptive!
+This will prevent both you and us mixing up different branches.
-   - When merging PRs, we tend to Squash Merge a lot.
+   - When merging PRs, we usually Squash Merge, to keep the commit logs and changelogs clean and readable.
 This means that every PRs should go in a different branch.
    - Keep your fork's `main` branch in sync with our `main` branch, to allow for easy creating and updating of branches.
+3. **Load up an instance of the current GitHub state.**
+   - The easiest way to do this is to download the zip file, on our GitHub page.
+      - Click the Green `Code` Button on the right, above the code display.
+      - Click `Download ZIP`.
+      - Import into your favourite launcher.
+   - If applicable, you can also ask a maintainer to run the `Build Pack` Workflow, or download from a previous run.
+      - Click on the workflow run.
+      - Scroll down the bottom, to the artifacts section.
+      - Download the `Built Pack` artifact.
+      - Extract the downloaded zip.
+Inside, there are three zips, the `client`, `server`, and `lang` zips.
+Import the `client` zip into your favourite launcher.
+   - If applicable, you can also change your current instance, of the newest Nomi-CEu release, to the GitHub state.
+Download the relevant files for your contribution, and replace the files in your instance.
+      - Be careful with this!
+Only do this if the other two ways fail, if you are sure in your ability.
-3. **Add commits**
+4. **Add commits**
    - Add commits to implement your fix or feature!
    - It is highly recommended to clone your repo locally, so you can easily make and test changes.
    - Make sure that your implementation follows the rules given in that category, if applicable.
-4. **PR it back!**
+5. **PR it back!**
    - In your description, mention discord discussions, issues fixed, etc.
    - Implement suggestions given to your PR.
    - If you are implementing a big feature, do this earlier, so we can suggest, and implement changes quicker!